dcxz187/dcxz187/README.md

 # Hi there 👋 I'm dcxz187!

-🎓 I'm a Computer Science undergraduate currently in my second year at University of Shanghai for Science and Technology.
+🎓 I'm a Computer Science undergraduate currently in my third year at University of Shanghai for Science and Technology.

 💻 I’m interested in:
-- Web Development 🌐
+- Web Developmen
 - Artificial Intelligence 🤖
 - CTF competitions 🕵️‍♂️
 - Open-source projects 🛠